zhen6618/OBBInstanceSegmentation/README.md

 # Test OBB prompt-based segmentation module (``OSM'' for short, we use it to test the teacher model)
 python OBB_Prompt_based_Segmentation_Module/OSM/inference.py

-# Test OBB prompt-based segmentation module for knowledge distillation (``OSM_KD'' for short, we use it to test the student model)
+# Test OBB prompt-based segmentation module with knowledge distillation (``OSM_KD'' for short, we use it to test the student model)
 python OBB_Prompt_based_Segmentation_Module/OSM_KD/inference.py
 ```